QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Problem Setup

-where $\mathcal{F}$ denotes the space of all possible factor expressions, $\mathbf{y}$ is the ground-truth return target (e.g., next-day returns), $\mathcal{L}(\cdot)$ measures predictive effectiveness, $\mathcal{R}(\cdot)$ is a regularization term that encourages simplicity and novelty of the expression, and $\lambda$ balances utility and regularization. \paragraph{Alpha Mining Trajectory} Distinct from purely data-driven pipelines, we introduce market hypotheses $h\in\mathcal{H}$ to guide LLM-based factor construction.
+where $\mathcal{F}$ denotes the space of all possible factor expressions, $\mathbf{y}$ is the ground-truth return target (e.g., next-day returns), $\mathcal{L}(\cdot)$ measures predictive effectiveness, $\mathcal{R}(\cdot)$ is a regularization term that encourages simplicity and novelty of the expression, and $\lambda$ balances utility and regularization.

+\textbf{Alpha Mining Trajectory.} Distinct from purely data-driven pipelines, we introduce market hypotheses $h\in\mathcal{H}$ to guide LLM-based factor construction.
 Each alpha mining run follows an end-to-end workflow from hypothesis generation to factor generation and backtesting evaluation (see Section~\ref{sec:4.1}).
 We represent each run by a mining trajectory, defined as an ordered sequence $\tau=(s_0,a_0,s_1,a_1,\ldots,s_n)$, where $s_0$ denotes the initial mining context (e.g., market context and optional user-provided seeds), $a_i$ is the action taken at step $i$ by the multi-agent system, and $s_n$ is the terminal state containing the evaluated result of this run.
 The quality of a trajectory is measured by its terminal reward: